EdgeTX/edgetx-user-manual/color-radios/radio-settings/apps.md

 Pressing **ENT** and scrolling left and right allows the **T** value to be changed, which will move the vertical line to highlight a specific frequency.

+#### Spectrum (EXT) (select radios)

+Same as Spectrum (INT), but uses a compatible multi-protocol module in the external module bay instead of the internal module.
+Only shown on radios with an external module bay when a Multi-protocol module is configured there.

+#### Ghost Module Config (select radios)

+Only shown when the external module is set to Ghost.
+Opens the ImmersionRC Ghost module's own configuration menu.

+#### Mic Recorder (select radios)

+Only available on radios with a built-in microphone.
+Records audio to the SD card.

 #### Wizard Loader

 <div><figure><img src="../../.gitbook/assets/wizard1.jpg" alt=""><figcaption><p>Wizard Loader tool</p></figcaption></figure> <figure><img src="../../.gitbook/assets/wizard2.jpg" alt=""><figcaption><p>Plane Wizard</p></figcaption></figure></div>

 The Wizard Loader tool assists you in setting up a new model by running a setup wizard for a particular model type.
-Once the model type is selected, the wizard will take you through a series of prompts and then configure your selected model based on the information provided.&#x20;
+Once the model type is selected, the wizard will take you through a series of prompts and then configure your selected model based on the information provided.

 _**NOTE: The wizard does not create a new model, it only configures the currently selected model.
 You must manually create a new model first and then run the wizard.
 If you run this wizard on an already configured model, it will overwrite your model settings!**_